 It’s time to run marketing with the same discipline as your factory floor - measured, optimised, repeatable - so high-value leads roll off the line as reliably as finished parts.

-Four moves turn luck into logic:
+Four moves turn luck into logic, and make measuring marketing ROI possible:

 Document your ideal customer profiles (ICP) and develop detailed buyer personas.
 Define what differentiates you from competitors.
 What value do you have that no price-shaving rival can copy?

-A strategy-first approach turns marketing from a scattergun into a precision tool, laying the groundwork for a marketing engine built to deliver ROI, not just activity.
+A strategy-first approach turns marketing activity from a scattergun into a precision tool, laying the groundwork for a marketing engine built to deliver ROI, not just activity.

 In a factory, not every part clears inspection.
 And prospects shouldn’t either.